 The Navigator Program supports young people aged 12-17 years to re-engage with education and actively works with them to return to school.
 The program is an initiative of the Victorian Government.

 Berry Street currently runs the program in two regions of Victoria (Inner Gippsland and Central Highlands) and is a partner provider in the Goulburn area.
 A local Department Navigator coordinator oversees each Navigator area.

 Developing students with greater social and emotional capabilities

 Supporting schools to be better equipped to engage all young people (indirect outcome).

 Assertively engage disengaged young people and actively work with them to return to education

 Be responsible for providing individual case management for young people, that will involve linking them into support services and interventions

 Provide the support for a successful return to education

-Either live in or have most recently been enrolled in an education setting in the Goulburn Area
+either live in or have most recently been enrolled in an education setting in a Navigator area.

-Eligible young people can be referred to the program by emailing email@example.com to register your interest in receiving more information.
+Eligible young people can be referred to the program by emailing email@example.com.
 The name of the young person should not be included in your email.